ylunaliu/Inflation/README.md

 Finding the injectable and expressible sets of an inflation graph

 1. Version 1:
-find_injectable_sets: Find all injectable sets in a given graph.
+find_injectable_sets: Find all injectable sets in a given graph<br />
 find_expressible_sets: Find all expressible sets in a given graph.
 find_maximum_expressible_sets: Find the maximum expressible sets in a given graph.
 Is_contradtion.py: Find all the non-forbidden events using injectable set, and see if it reach a contradition with the marginals of expressible sets.